Stimulus (physiology): Muscular-system response

 Nerves in the peripheral nervous system spread out to various parts of the body, including muscle fibers.
 A muscle fiber and the motor neuron to which it is connected.
 The spot at which the motor neuron attaches to the muscle fiber is known as the neuromuscular junction.
 When muscles receive information from internal or external stimuli, muscle fibers are stimulated by their respective motor neuron.
 Impulses are passed from the central nervous system down neurons until they reach the motor neuron, which releases the neurotransmitter acetylcholine (ACh) into the neuromuscular junction.
 ACh binds to nicotinic acetylcholine receptors on the surface of the muscle cell and opens ion channels, allowing sodium ions to flow into the cell and potassium ions to flow out; this ion movement causes a depolarization, which allows for the release of calcium ions within the cell.
 Calcium ions bind to proteins within the muscle cell to allow for muscle contraction; the ultimate consequence of a stimulus.

 Endocrine-system response

 Vasopressin

 The endocrine system is affected largely by many internal and external stimuli.
 One internal stimulus that causes hormone release is blood pressure.
 Hypotension, or low blood pressure, is a large driving force for the release of vasopressin, a hormone which causes the retention of water in the kidneys.
-This process also increases an individuals thirst.
+This process also increases an individual's thirst.
 By fluid retention or by consuming fluids, if an individual's blood pressure returns to normal, vasopressin release slows and less fluid is retained by the kidneys.
 Hypovolemia, or low fluid levels in the body, can also act as a stimulus to cause this response.